 A competitive grant award document, containing budgets approved funding amount, terms and conditions of the award, and other necessary information will be prepared and forwarded to each grantee.
-No pre-award/pre-agreement costs incurred prior to the effective start date are allowed unless prior written CNRC WIC Center approval is obtained.
+The CNRC WIC Center Project Director reserves the right to request modifications to the project to satisfy issues raised by the review process.
+No pre-award/pre-agreement costs incurred prior to the effective start date are allowed unless prior written CNRC WIC Center approval is obtained in advance.